pia-gupta27/capstone-GLUCare/README.md

 Our solution addresses the increasing diabetes cases, enhancing patient comfort and health monitoring.

 ## Project Objectives
-- Analyze and compare existing glucose monitoring technologies.
+- To analyse and compare existing state of the art technologies for glucose monitoring.
-- Design and implement a non-invasive device using NIR spectroscopy and Machine Learning.
+- To design and implement a non-invasive device to monitor Blood Glucose levels using Machine learning.
-- Validate device performance against clinical invasive techniques.
+- To create the test data and validate the performance of the device by comparing with clinical invasive techniques.
-- Develop a web application for data visualization and management.
+- To design and develop a web application to display the results.

 ## Methodology
 1. Research the relationship between skin properties and blood glucose molecules.